tiltec/a-systemic-consensus-manual/introduction.md

 * **Logic.** Decision rules.
 * **Result.**

-## Our bias
+## Your bias

-Authority, represnetative democracy, FPTP voting (UK/US), physical force, forceful keeping together.
+People alive 100 years ago are as alien to us now as we will be to those 100 years from now.
+How things work, what we collectively believe, societal values - these things which seem so constant are not really.
+So what is the your experience of the world and what bias has it left you?

+There's a good chance that if you are reading this you were raised in a type of representative democracy, where a few people are periodically elected to perform legislative, fical and governmental functions supported by an internal enforcement agency (police) and external enforcement agency (army). of sortsAuthority, represnetative democracy, FPTP voting (UK/US), physical force, forceful keeping together.

 Voting for representatives to govern your country is really different to deciding something that you will do for several reasons.
 Firstly, you vote for an ideology not an action.
 This is really significant.
 The second is that in voting for representatives you basically delegate your responsibility and authority.